About Rob

 finally meeting my birth mother

-dealing with imposter syndrome and depression
+dealing with imposter syndrome

 leaving a long-held, deep commitment to religion